How to Order Your Maine Driving Record

 How do I fix a mistake on a Maine drivers history report?

 Mistakes on your Maine driving record can result in serious consequences, including driver’s license suspensions and fines.
 To avoid these unwanted punishments, you must check your driving record for errors on a regular basis.
-Any errors you discover should be immediately reported to the Maine Bureau of Motor Vehicles by calling 207-624-9000.
+Any errors you discover should be immediately reported to the Maine Bureau of Motor Vehicles.

 What is not included on my Maine driving record report?